The Evolution of JAMB: From Paper & Pencil to CBT Chaos

 Students made pilgrimages to banks to buy JAMB scratch cards—actual physical cards with PINs hidden under silver coating.
 You scratched carefully (too hard and you'd damage the numbers), then rushed to an internet café to register online.

 Internet cafés became exam registration headquarters every JAMB season.
-The café owner charged N200 per hour, knowing full well the JAMB portal would take at least two hours to navigate.
+The café owner charged ₦200 per hour, knowing full well the JAMB portal would take at least two hours to navigate.
 Slow internet connections timed out at crucial moments.
 You filled the entire form only for the "Submit" button to produce an error message.
 Start over.

 Computer villages became pilgrimage sites.
 Everyone knew someone who knew someone who could "help" with registration for a "small fee."
 Legitimate assistance often mixed with outright scams.
-Pay N2,000 extra for "priority registration," get the same slow portal everyone else suffered through.
+Pay ₦2,000 extra for "priority registration," get the same slow portal everyone else suffered through.

-2010-2013: Unified Testing Arrives
+2010-2013: When Everything Unified

 The UTME changed that.
 One exam for all tertiary institutions.
 Students could now list universities, polytechnics, and colleges on a single form.
 The system became more efficient, even if the competition increased proportionally.